efficientgo/e2e/README.md

 		return errors.Wrap(err, "open monitoring UI in browser")
 ```

-To see how it works in practice run our example code in [standalone.go](examples/thanos/standalone.go) by running `make run-example`.
+To see how it works in practice, run our example code in [standalone.go](examples/thanos/standalone.go) by running `make run-example`.
 At the end, three UIs should show in your browser.
 Thanos one, monitoring (Prometheus) one and tracing (Jaeger) one.
-In monitoring UI you can then e.g query docker container metrics using `container_memory_working_set_bytes{id!="/"}` metric e.g:
+In monitoring UI you can then e.g. query docker container metrics using `container_memory_working_set_bytes{id!="/"}` metric e.g:

 ![mem metric](monitoring.png)